 - Look behind you when backing up on a rider mower to avoid hitting children who may be playing behind you.

 - Children should be at least 12 years of age before operating a push lawn mower, and age 16 to operate a riding lawn mower.

-- Remove stones, toys and other objects from the lawn before you start mowing.
+- Remove stones, toys and debris from the lawn before mowing to prevent injuries from flying objects.